macalinao/yo-reddit/README.md

-yo-twitter
+yo-reddit
 ==========

-Sends you a Yo whenever a certain person tweets.
+Sends you a Yo whenever a new post is made in your subreddits.